 The water pitcher with fruit in it is something we’re trying to keep filled up and visible so that we are tempted to drink more water.
 It’s always much easier to go to water instead of soda if it is on your counter looking beautiful and refreshing (and easy).

-Sangria lends itself to all kinds of fruit syrups.
-It’s fun to make a big batch of sangria for celebrations also
+Sangria lends itself to the addition of fruit syrups.
+It’s fun to make a big batch of sangria for celebrations also.

 I got this SodaStream Sparkling Water & Soda Maker last summer when I was getting into making the syrups.
 I love it!
 You just fill the gray liter bottle with water, screw it into the white attachment, pump the top five times, and Voila, you have sparkling water to keep in your fridge and use until you need to fill it with water and repeat.